Lytham 1940s Weekend 2024

 Music, dance and speeches

-There will also be military vehicles, music and dance in Clifton Square in the town centre with a resident forties DJ.
+There will also be military vehicles, music and dance on the Mussel Tanks (weather permitting) adjacent to the Promenade with a resident forties DJ, plus dancing in Clifton Square too.

 Historic vehicles and aircraft

 There will be an impressive display of historic military vehicles by the MVT (Military Vehicles Trust), post war vehicles and more, parked up on Lytham Green opposite the Clifton Arms Hotel.
-Each day there will be a vehicle procession at 1pm that passes through the centre of Lytham, led by Winston Churchill and you’ll see jeeps, trucks, vintage bicycles and so much more…
+Each day at 1pm there will be a military vehicle procession that passes through the centre of Lytham, led by Winston Churchill and you’ll see jeeps, trucks, vintage bicycles and so much more…

-There will be a static ME109 plus a static Spitfire display from the Lytham St Annes Spitfire Display Team.
-Plus, do go and support the military charities, Spirit of the Home Front and the many and varied re-enactment groups, including a canon firing display – back by popular demand!
+There will be a static Spitfire display from the Lytham St Annes Spitfire Display Team.
+Plus, do go and support the military charities, Spirit of the Home Front and the many and varied re-enactment groups, including a canon firing display.

 Visitor information – what you need to know…